Offshore installation security: ISO Standards ISO 31000:2009

 The voluntary international ISO Standards introduced recommendations and best practices for industry actors.
 The ISO 31000:2009 Risk Management: Principles and Guidelines is a standard presenting internationally accepted best practice frameworks and guidelines for action on risk management.
 It presents a systematized protocol to identify, analyse, evaluate, and treat possible risks to support strategies for major safety and security incident prevention, response, and recovery.
-Implementation of these standards is designed to both prepare for and react to an security emergency.
+Implementation of these standards is designed to both prepare for and react to a security emergency.